 Field-hunting tip

-Look in metamorphosed limestones, calcium-aluminum-rich inclusions in meteorites country — that is the host setting where hibonite typically forms.
+Look in metamorphosed limestones, calcium-aluminum-rich inclusions in meteorites country, the host setting where hibonite typically forms.
 If you start seeing spinel, perovskite, melilite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, hexagonal prisms habit, so train your eye for that shape before scanning the outcrop.